May 4, 2009

 Overall, then, the fundamentals of the market and the economy are not nearly as positive as they are being spun by analysts.
 Stocks are at best only moderately undervalued if one assumes that profit margins will recover to the historical extremes we saw in 2007, and are otherwise mildly overvalued.
 The financial system is in cosmetic remission, looking better on the surface, but still deteriorating internally.
 Still, we can't discard the fact that the extreme risk aversion of recent months has eased.
 Breadth has been quite strong, but is also overbought (with over 80% of stocks above their 20-day and 50-day averages).
 The mixed picture offers neither certainty that the bear market will resume, nor that a bull market will emerge.

 Still, we are comfortable with uncertainty, and are relying on neither outcome.
 When we don't have a good basis for accepting market risk, we continue to hold individual stocks, and hedge against market fluctuations with offsetting short positions in the S&P 500, Nasdaq 100, and Russell 2000.
-Our returns in those conditions are driven by the difference in performance between the stocks we own, and the indices we use to hedge.
+Provided that our long-put/short-call index option combinations have identical strike prices and expirations, our returns in those conditions are driven by the difference in performance between the stocks we own, and the indices we use to hedge.
 That difference has been the source of the Fund's returns year-to-date as well.

 Two news articles to mention.
 The cover story of the May issue of Money magazine includes a nice piece on your faithful fund manager, with a very serious looking photo, suitable for a large wall (the photographer, Nigel Parry and his assistants were very professional and great fun to have in the office).